Airsoft beginner tip #1: Check the laws to find out how old you have to be in order to play.

 Airsoft beginner tip #26: High capacity magazines instead of mid capacity magazines?
 Low cap magazines like to have more realism and feed better.
 High capacity magazines are more noisy.
 There are many different reasons to use different magazines.
 Some sites even don’t allow high capacity magazines.

-Airsoft beginner tip #27: Hand protection is key: Holding your Airsoft replica with an injured airsoft hand protectionhand is not the best foundation for accurate shooting.
+Airsoft beginner tip #27: Hand protection is key: Holding your Airsoft replica with an injured hand is not the best foundation for accurate shooting.
 Both in woodland an CQB play you will need hand protection.
 During a mission you will have to climb over obstacles, go prone, get some vegetation out of the way…Your hands are also going to take definitely some brutal hits from your opponent that is trying to take you out.
 What kind of gloves?
 Choose one with rubber that goes all the way up the finger length and your knuckles.
 On Airsoft Station these handgloves from Freetoo has many 5 star reviews.

 Airsoft beginner tip #28: Don’t buy cheap low quality BB’s: Low quality BB can damage your gun instantly.
 Why?
 Because they will stuck in your barrel.
 Make sure your BB’s are nicely polished and perfect white.
 You can do that by checking them immediately after buying.
 Do you find BB’s with inconsistent surface?
 Probably there is a lack of control.
 Then use them only in you secondary or second primary.
 Your less expensive Airsoft replica.